aemelianovich/data_structures/README.md

     // Predefiend Errors:
     // The 'StructIsEmptyError' error will be thrown if you tried to get element from an empty queue
     ```

+## Dynamic Array(based on linked list) API:

+    ```js
+    import DynamicArray from './src';

+    // Create new array
+    // Pass capacity of the fixed array that will be stored in the one link of linked list const arr = new DynamicArray<number>(3);

+    // Add new value in the end of the array arr.push(1);

+    // Add new value in the beginning of the array arr.unshift(2);

+    // Get the first arrat element and extract it from the array arr.shift();

+    // Get the last array element and extract it from the array arr.pop();

+    // Check the length of the array arr.length();

+    // Update/Insert element using bracket notation
+    // Element can be inserted right after the last element (random insert is not available) arr[0] = 1;

+    // Get element using bracket notation
+    console.log(arr[0]);

+    // Predefiend Errors:
+    // The 'StructIsEmptyError' error will be thrown if you tried to get element from an empty array
+    // The 'StructRandomInsertError' error will be thrown if you tried to insert element into random place
+    ```